mh120888/java-server/README.md

 *the public directory option is required and must exist on your system

-##API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ##Tests

 Unit tests for this project are written with JUnit and can be run in an IDE with support for JUnit or using maven with `mvn test`.